wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 ### Endpoint type: `gre-tunnel`

-It represents again an endpoint associated with a physical interface; however, the UN guarantees that only the traffic encapsulated in a specific GRE tunnel enters from this endpoint, and that all the traffic  exiting from such an endpoint will be encapsulated in such a GRE tunnel.
+It represents an endpoint that is actually a GRE tunnel; hence, the UN guarantees that only the traffic encapsulated in a specific GRE tunnel enters from this endpoint, and that all the traffic  exiting from such an endpoint will be encapsulated in such a GRE tunnel.
 For instance, the `gre-tunnel` endpoint can be used to connect together pieces of the same service deployed  on different Universal Nodes.